Mississippi Highway 7: Route description

 MS 7 continues north through wooded areas for several miles as it has an intersection with MS 310 and passes through the town of Waterford.
 The highway now passes by Wall Doxey State Park before becoming concurrent with MS 4 and entering the Holly Springs city limits.
 MS 4/MS 7 enter town along S Craft Street and widen to a four-lane highway for a short distance to have an interchange with I-22/US 78 (Exit 30) and pass through a business district.
 The highway narrows to two-lanes and passes through neighborhoods for several blocks to make a right turn onto W Van Dorn Avenue and enter downtown.
 MS 4/MS 7 come to an intersection with Memphis Street, where MS 7 splits off and heads north along MS 178 (Memphis Street).
 They now leave downtown and pass by Rust College before MS 178 splits off along Old Highway 78.
 MS 7 now passes through an industrial area as it has intersections with MS 311 (Mount Pleasant Road) and Eddy Lee Smith Drive (a new Northern bypass of the city).
 The highway now leaves Holly Springs and pass through a mix of farmland and woodlands to pass almost exactly halfway between Atway and Hudsonville, where it has an intersection with MS 313, before crossing into Benton County.

 MS 7 now enters farmland as it passes through the community of Lamar, where it has an intersection with unsigned MS 704, as it continues northeast to have an intersection with US 72.
 The highway now crosses a creek to have an intersection with Harris Chapel Road (proposed MS 5 extension) before passing through woodlands for a few miles to Michigan City, where it has an intersection with unsigned MS 702.
 MS 7 comes to the Tennessee state line shortly thereafter, where it continues into Grand Junction, Tennessee as Tennessee State Route 18 (SR 18).

+Future

+MS 7 between Grenada to Holly Springs has been designated as High Priority Corridor 98.
+MDOT has been working on improving this route by widening it to four lanes since at least 2003.
+Most recently in April 2023, $15 million has been allocated to start the processing of widening MS 7 south of Oxford.
+The project as a whole is expected to cost $150 million with the bidding process starting next year.